yanndarwish/modal-rjs/README.md

     describedby: "full_description"
-},                                  //set aria elements to the modal (these are the default) role="dialog"                       //set a role to the modal (Default is "dialog")
+},                                  //set aria elements to the modal (these are the default) role="dialog"                       //set a role to the modal (Default is "dialog") closeColor="black"                  //set the color of the close icon (You con only choose between "black" and "white" Default is "black")
 ```

 Note that you can use your own CSS classes to handle styling.
 But be aware that by doing so, you will override all of the element's default styles.

 ## Contributing

+You can check the repo [https://github.com/yanndarwish/modal-rjs](https://github.com/yanndarwish/modal-rjs).
 Pull requests are welcome.
 For major changes, please open an issue first
 to discuss what you would like to change.